Category Archive: General Info

 Tagged ,

-Welcome to the DJS Consulting Tech Blog.
+Welcome to The Bit Badger Blog.
 This blog is a place where I plan to posts tips and other information regarding technology (AKA “geek stuff”).
 This will allow me to keep my personal blog non-technical.

 I have imported my old “My Linux Adventure” posts from 2004 here, to allow the to be indexed and searchable.
 I noticed, in the process, that some of the information is somewhat dated – take it for what it’s worth, which is twice what you paid for it!